Skip to content

 check_ping host=192.168.0.1

-Pinging multiple hosts (comma separated) with a total bucket:
+Pinging multiple hosts (repeat host=) with a total bucket:

-L cli OK: OK: All 4 hosts are ok
+L cli OK: All 4 hosts are ok

 Tighter thresholds with explicit count and timeout: